 His works have been widely collected in India and abroad.
 He has received many awards like the Order of the Crown award by the Belgian Government, Da Vinci Award for lifetime achievement in Mexico, honours from the Lalit Kala Akademi and a Padma Vibhushan from the Government of India in 1999.
 In 2014, he was honoured with NDTV Indian of the Year award.

-Gujral lives and works in New Delhi.
+In 2020, Gujral passed away in New Delhi.